jyn514/GradeForge/README.md

 - please do not try to use gradeforge directly for parsing, the dependencies will drive you mad. use the beautiful makefile instead.
-- data for grades is available back until 2008, but data for sections is only available until 2013. this means grades cannot be dependant on sections in the database
+- data for grades is available back until 2008, but data for sections is only available until 2013.
+- columns in grades ending in `_GF` stand for 'Grade Forgiveness'
 - png_for won't work for this semester (because the grades haven't been published). this sounds stupid but I was wracking my brains trying to figure out why it was broken.